Cigaras/IPTV.bundle/README.md

 * [EPG](http://en.wikipedia.org/wiki/Electronic_program_guide).

 Please keep in mind that Plex does not has a native support for IPTV so it is possible that your stream just wont play, however I tested many streams on a PC version and LG TV and was unable to find one that would not work.
 If you have any questions or suggestions, please feel free to contact me via GitHub.
-If you find this plugin usefull, please concider a small [donation via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=Cigaras%40gmail%2ecom&lc=LT&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted).
+If you find my work usefull, please concider a small [donation via PayPal](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=Cigaras%40gmail%2ecom&lc=LT&currency_code=EUR&bn=PP%2dDonationsBF%3abtn_donate_LG%2egif%3aNonHosted).

 - - -
 Copyright (c) 2013 Valdas Vaitiekaitis, a.k.a.
 [Cigaras](http://forums.plexapp.com/index.php/user/107872-cigaras/).
 All rights reserved.